Achieving Supply Chain Transformation

 Who Should Attend

 This program is for supply chain leaders, general managers, and executives who are or will be playing a leadership role in helping their organizations respond to change and develop adaptive and flexible supply chains.
-This is a required course for those pursuing a Certificate in Supply Chain Management or Leadership.
+This is a required course for those pursuing a Professional Certificate in Supply Chain Management or Leadership.

 - Understand the critical elements of successful supply chains